Lonitch/propeller-project/Notes-on-Turbulence-Modelling.md

 # Notes on Turbulence Modelling in OpenFOAM
 One of the ends of turbulence modelling spectrum is **Direct Numerical Simulation** (DNS) in which Navier-stokes equation along other governing equations are solved directly.
 The key to using DNS is discretizing the domian of interest into cells of **Komologorov scale** (Re~1).
 At such scale, viscous effects of fluid become dominant, and fluid dynamics become simple.
 Unfortunately, applying Komologorov scale in CFD simulation is not feasible as it is about 1mm in a simulation of global climate.
 For some special cases, DNS is still possible through some simplification process, e.g., turbulent mixing in a rocket engin combustion chamber.

 The other end on the spectrum is **Reynolds Average Simulation** (RAS), which use simple variables to describe turbulent eddies: turbulent viscosity and turbulent kinetic energy.
 RAS treats chaotic time denpendence of turbulence in an averaging manner, and only average behavior is modelled.
 The biggest advantage of RAS over DNS is that it's much less computationally intensive, at the expense of lossing details.
+Nevertheless, Many RAS models are **stationary** (e.g. $k-\epsilon$ and $k-\omega$), which contains no time-dependence in its governing equations.

 At the middle ground, we have **Large Eddy Simulation** (LES) which is designed to keep useful info without making much computational efforts.
 LES focuses on large scale turbulent behaviour and does not force cell size to microscopic levels, producing results similar to DNS.
 Simulation of Aeroelastic flutter usually uses LES.

-## SpalartAllmares Model
-Spalart-Allmaras model is a one equation model which solves a transport equation for a viscosity-like variable $\tilde{\nu}$.
-In OpenFOAM, the model usually uses with `simpleFoam` solver, which is good for incompressible and turbulent flow (without energy equation).

-`SpalartAllmaras` is a good model for **incompressible aerospace** simulation, but it is **not for internal flow**.
-We need to set up $\nu_t$ and $\tilde{\nu}$ with the model, their definitions are given [here](https://www.cfd-online.com/Wiki/Spalart-Allmaras_model).
-Notice that, **initial values for $\nu_t$ and $\tilde{\nu}$ should be small positive values (~0.001 to 0.2)**.

-## k-epsilon Model (simpleFoam)
+## Stationary RAS: k-epsilon Model (simpleFoam)
 The k-epsilon model is one of the most common turbulence models, although it just doesn't perform well in cases of large adverse pressure gradients.
 It is a two equation model, that means, it includes **two extra transport equations to represent the turbulent properties of the flow**.
 This allows a two equation model to account for history effects like convection and diffusion of turbulent energy.

 The first transported variable is **turbulent kinetic energy**, $k$.
 The second transported variable in this case is the **turbulent dissipation**, $\epsilon$. **It is the variable that determines the scale of the turbulence, whereas the first variable, $k$, determines the energy in the turbulence.**